Security switch: History

 Google started to work on a hardware kill switch for AI in 2016.

 In 2019, Apple, and Google, along with a handful of smaller players, are designing “kill switches” that cut the power to the microphones or cameras in their devices.
 Googles first product that implemented this is Nest Hub Max.

+Hardware kill switches are already available and widely tested on the PinePhone, Librem, Shiftphone, to cut power to the input peripherals (microphone, camera) but also the network connectivity modules (wifi, cellular network).